hillarychang/cse15l-lab-reports/lab-report-5.md

 After adding the print statement and running the ```./project.sh 1 2 3 4 5 > output.txt 2>&1``` command, the command ran the script and stored the output and any error messages in a file called output.txt

 Bug Description:
 The new bug is introduced in the MainClass.java file.
-The for loop that prints command-line arguments incorrectly uses args[i + 1] for indexing, leading to an ArrayIndexOutOfBoundsException.
+The for loop that prints command-line arguments incorrectly, as it uses args[i + 1] for indexing, leading to an ArrayIndexOutOfBoundsException.

 Setup Information: